-Lara Stemple is the Director of Graduate Studies at UCLA School of Law, where she oversees the law school’s LL.M. (masters) and S.J.D. (doctoral) degree programs and directs the Health and Human Rights Law Project.
-Stemple teaches and writes in the areas of human rights, global health, gender, sexuality, HIV/AIDS, and incarceration.
+Lara Stemple is the Assistant Dean for Graduate Studies and International Student Programs at UCLA School of Law, where she oversees the law school’s LL.M. (masters) and S.J.D. (doctoral) degree programs and directs the Health and Human Rights Law Project.
+Stemple teaches and writes in the areas of human rights, global health, gender, sexuality, and incarceration.

-Before joining UCLA, Stemple was the Executive Director of the human rights organization Just Detention International.
-In 2004 Stemple was a Rockefeller Post Doctoral Fellow at Columbia University’s Program on Sexuality, Gender, Health and Human Rights.
+Before joining UCLA, Stemple was the Executive Director of the human rights organization Just Detention International and was a Rockefeller Post Doctoral Fellow at Columbia University’s Program on Sexuality, Gender, Health, and Human Rights.
 She also served as the Senior Advocacy Officer at the Pacific Institute for Women’s Health.
-Before that, Stemple worked briefly for the domestic and international programs at the Center for Reproductive Rights in New York and was a Teaching Fellow at Harvard University.
+Before that, Stemple worked for the international program at the Center for Reproductive Rights in New York and was a Teaching Fellow at Harvard University.

-Stemple currently serves on the Advisory Board of UCLA’s Center for the Study of Women, and she is the Deputy co-Director of the UC Global Health Institute’s Center of Expertise on Women’s Health and Empowerment.
+Stemple currently serves on the Advisory Board of UCLA’s Center for the Study of Women, and she is a founding faculty member of the UC Global Health Institute’s Center of Expertise on Women’s Health and Empowerment.

 Stemple has drafted legislation that was signed into law, lobbied members of Congress and United Nations delegates, and testified before legislative bodies.
-Media commentary has included CNN, National Public Radio, Al Jazeera, the New York Times, the Los Angeles Times, and the San Francisco Chronicle.
+Media commentary has included CNN, National Public Radio, Al Jazeera, the New York Times, the Los Angeles Times, Slate, and The Atlantic.